Last Updated: July 08, 2020

 Certain visitors to the website and Service choose to interact with Software in ways that require Software to gather personally identifiable information (PII).
 The amount and type of information that Software gathers depends on the nature of the interaction.
 For example, when signing up for a trial of the Service, we may ask a user to provide the user’s name and the name of the user’s company, as well as an email address and telephone number where we may contact the user and/or another representative of the user’s company.
 Each user is also expected to provide a username and password that, along with other information, we use to create and administer accounts.
 In each case, Software collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Software.

 A limited number of Software personnel have access to customer data via access controlled and logged mechanisms.
 Personnel engaged in customer support access a support application similar in structure to the Software end user web application that allows them to access customer data.
 Access to this system requires authenticating to our central identity provider and using two factor authentication.
 Access to the customer support portal is strictly logged.
 Technical operations personnel have access to the raw service data storage.
-This access requires using a management VPN, authentication via public key, and two factor authentication.
+This access requires using a secure access management proxy, authentication via SSO, and two factor authentication.
 Access to the staging and production management infrastructure is strictly logged.
 All other personnel are prohibited from accessing customer data.

 If you have any questions or concerns about these Terms of Service, please email us at firstname.lastname@example.org.